Mayday Rescue Foundation: Activities

 The Mayday Rescue website stated that its purpose was to "partner with communities that are entering, enduring, or emerging from conflict or natural disasters by providing training and equipment, advocacy and outreach, and organisational capacity building for grassroots emergency response groups at the local, regional and national levels."

-Since it was established, the Mayday Rescue Foundation's primary role had been as an implementing partner for international support to Syria Civil Defence (SCD, the "White Helmets"), for whom it provided training, equipment and mentorship funded by countries including the UK, Denmark, the Netherlands and Germany; the other implementing partner delivering aid to SCD is Chemonics, which delivers a comparable amount of support to the White Helmets on behalf of USAID.
+Since it was established, the Mayday Rescue Foundation's primary role had been as an implementing partner for international support to Syria Civil Defence (SCD, the "White Helmets"), for whom it provided training, equipment and mentorship funded by countries including the UK, Denmark, the Netherlands and Germany; the other implementing partner delivering aid to SCD is Chemonics, which delivered a comparable amount of support to the White Helmets on behalf of USAID.

 Mayday Rescue reported that between 2014 and 2018 it received funding of $127 million, $19 million of which came from non-government sources.

 Mayday Rescue was a separate organisation from both SCD and The Syria Campaign, a UK-based human rights organisation which advocates for protection of civilians in the Syrian conflict.
 The Syria Campaign maintains an independent fundraising website, www.whitehelmets.org, which raises money to support SCD.
 However, Mayday Rescue and SCD headquarters shared the same building, on the same floor until about 2017, and shared meetings.
 Donors say it was difficult to distinguish the headquarters operation of the two organisations.

 As of 2019, Mayday Rescue was assessing possibilities for Civil Defence-based stabilisation programmes in countries other than Syria, such as Iraq and Yemen.